"This is a book I wish I'd written. It's brilliantly researched, full of detail and illuminating…" --Jake Adelstein, author of Tokyo Ice

 In a country where nearly all defendants plead guilty, the interesting part is what happens between the plea and the sentencing.
 In True Crime Japan, journalist and longtime resident of Japan Paul Murphy delves into a year's worth of criminal court cases in Matsumoto, a city located 140 miles to the west of Tokyo.
 The nine defendants in these cases range from ruthless mobsters to average citizens with a variety of methods and motives.
 Using court documents and interviews, Murphy makes a point of including the perspectives of the defendants, as well as those of their families, neighbors, and lawyers.
 He explores not only the motives of offenders but the culture of crime and punishment in Japan.

 "Late in Life" -- A wealthy octogenarian is put in jail for stealing fried chicken

 "Mama's Boys" -- A disbelieving family unveils their son's role as a yakuza gangster.

-A middle-aged carpenter beats his 91-year old mother to death and goes to work the following day, leaving the body for his wife to find.
-An 82-year old woman is jailed for 10 months for stealing fried chicken.
-Like nearly all defendants in Japan, they both plead guilty.
+"Mother Killers" -- A middle-aged carpenter beats his 91-year old mother to death and goes to work the following day, leaving the body for his wife to find.

-The resulting true crime book provides a lens through which to view this honor-shame based, conformist culture, and shows how, in its role within that culture, the court system reveals Japan to be, surprisingly to some, a land of true individuals.
+True Crime Japan provides an unusual lens through which to view Japanese society and its emphasis on honor, shame, and conformity.
+Murphy's in-depth analysis of the court system reveals Japan to be, perhaps surprisingly, a land of true individuals.